 Implementing systems and software can make a big difference in employee relations.
 That’s because it helps to automate and improve communications.
-Project management applications make it easy for managers and team members to see what’s required on a project and whose responsible.
+Project management applications make it easy for managers and team members to see what’s required on a project and who’s responsible.
 Messaging apps can make communication instant and avoid the stress from unplanned lengthy discussions that often occur face-to-face.

 Other tasks can be streamlined.
 Through an employee portal, employees can view pay stubs, W2s, and request time off.
 They can update personal information and view the employee handbook.

 Consider, the stress your employees endure when a key individual takes time off or quits unexpectedly.
 Suddenly employees are scrambling to recreate processes or to gain access to critical systems.
 Make sure that you have a process down that has recorded key processes.
 Software allows the reassignment of authority and makes this easier.

 Lastly, software helps you to stay compliant.
 Non-compliance carries several unintended consequences.
 It causes undue stress on employees during investigations, possible gossip and negativity, and poor public reputation.
 When an employer endures reputation loss, it causes poorer relations with employees because they are more likely to feel like their contribution doesn’t make the world a better place.
 They are more likely to be unhappy with their employment and more likely to jump on the bandwagon of dissatisfaction.

 If you feel overwhelmed by employee relationship management, don’t worry.
 Creating an employee relations policy by starting with even one or two of these ideas will help you to improve employee relations.
 The most cost-effective will be to implement software tools.
 Many of these tools are free or they earn back more than their cost.